envoyproxy/playground/docs/proxies/create.rst

     :figwidth: 40%
     :align: right

-Give the proxy a name.
+Give the proxy a unique name.

 It should be not too long and not too short, 4 or 5 characters is probably best.